-With the help of our broad network of industry experts in our membership and our partners, we are hosting a series of online panel conversations on how the COVID-10 pandemic will affect the international moving industry and what strategies to implement to get through this crisis.
+With the help of our broad network of industry experts in our membership and our partners, we hosted a series of online panel conversations on how the COVID-19 pandemic has and will affect the international moving industry and what strategies to implement to get through this crisis.

 While it is difficult to keep track of international developments as they happen, we strongly encourage all our FIDI Affiliates and partners to keep up-to-date by checking with your local authorities on applicable rules and regulations in your respective countries, and by consulting recognized information and media channels.